starclustersolutions/opensearch-docker-example/README.md

-# Logging Pipeline with Fluent Bit and OpenSearch
+# OpenSearch Log Ingestion Quick Start (with Docker & Fluentbit)

 This setup demonstrates a complete logging pipeline using Docker Compose with:
 - Example Node.js application (generates logs to stdout)